microsoft/msquic/docs/Diagnostics.md

 ## Windows Performance Monitor

-On the latest version of Windows, these counters are also exposed via PerfMon.exe under the `QUIC Performance Counters` category.
+On the latest version of Windows, these counters are also exposed via PerfMon.exe under the `QUIC Performance Diagnostics` category.
 The values exposed via PerfMon **only represent kernel mode usages** of MsQuic, and do not include user mode counters.
-Counters are also captured at the beginning of MsQuic ETW traces, and unlike PerfMon, include all MsQuic instances running on the system, both user and kernel mode.

 ![](images/perfmon.png)

+## ETW

+Counters are also captured at the beginning of MsQuic ETW traces, and unlike PerfMon, includes all MsQuic instances running on the system, both user and kernel mode.

 # FAQ